durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_msdefender.md

 1. Close all the open browser tabs.

-In this lab, you explored Microsoft Defender for Cloud.

 ### Review
 In this lab, you have completed:
 - Explore on Microsoft Defender for Cloud